Groundswell Community Project 2025 Impact Report

 DIGITAL TRAININGS

-Participants accessed Groundswell’s digital trainings and community platform in 2025, representing regions including San Diego, Australia, Mexico, Florida, Peru, and Pakistan.
+Participants accessed Groundswell’s digital trainings and community platform in 2025, representing regions including California, Australia, Mexico, Chile, Florida, Peru, and Pakistan.

 Attendees completed the Surf Therapy for Trauma Recovery (Level 1) training.